 The dataset statistical properties and output strategy parameters shall be used by consumers of NWDAF services when multiple NWDAFs are involved in the generation of single analytics output in order to prevent un-intended outcomes due to consuming data analytics from each NWDAF independently.

+One NWDAF could consume the UE abnormal behaviour analytics provided by another NWDAF to update the existing model, and then based on the updated model provide the updated analytics a to the analytics consumer if necessary.
+It is concluded that the Solution#20 is selected as basis for further normative work.